In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Experiments and Results

 \section{Experiments and Results}

-\textbf{Dataset.} \am{We evaluate our method on 4D sequences with large object motions, defined when multiple object parts move. \saura{We introduce the \textit{I4D-15} benchmark, comprising 15 articulated objects across categories like Vehicles, Robots, Flowers, Humans, Animals, and Daily Life scenes.
-The dataset includes 64-frame sequences at 16 fps from Objaverse1.0~\cite{deitke2023objaverse}, rendered from 5 evenly spaced views at $0^{\circ}$ elevation.
+\textbf{Dataset.} \am{We evaluate our method on 4D sequences with large object motions, defined when multiple object parts move. \saura{We introduce the \textit{I4D-15} benchmark, comprising 15 articulated objects across categories like Vehicles, Flowers, Humans, Animals, and Daily Life scenes.
+The dataset includes 64-frame sequences at 16 fps from Objaverse1.0~\cite{deitke2023objaverse} and SketchFab \cite{spiess2024sketchfab}, rendered from 5 evenly spaced views at $0^{\circ}$ elevation.
 We select the first and last frames of the front view as input states and reserve the remaining video for evaluation.
 The camera radius is $1.5$, and the FOV is $49.1^{\circ}$, consistent with~\cite{jiang2023consistent4d}.
 Motion filtering~\cite{li2024puppet} ensures large motion selection.
-Evaluation uses appearance metrics (LPIPS, FVD)\cite{ren2023dreamgaussian4d} and geometry metrics (SI-CD, CD)\cite{peng2024papr}.
-More details are provided in the supplementary.}}
+Evaluation uses appearance metrics (LPIPS, FVD)\cite{ren2023dreamgaussian4d} and geometry metrics (SI-CD, CD)\cite{peng2024papr}.}\cready{In addition to this, we have also evaluated our method along with the baselines on Consistent-4D \cite{jiang2023consistent4d} dataset for more extensive validation.}}

 \textbf{Baselines.} \am{As we introduce a novel task, no existing method can be directly applied to our setting.
-Thus, we establish the following baselines for quantitative comparison: For 4D baseline generation, we first perform 2D video interpolation without fragment generation and subsequently lift it to 4D using a Video-to-4D approach. (a) \textit{Baseline-I} employs FILM \cite{reda2022film} for 2D video interpolation and an adapted version of SC4D \cite{wu2024sc4d} for Video-to-4D conversion. (b) \textit{Baseline-II} utilizes SVD \cite{blattmann2023stable} for 2D interpolation and a recent Video-to-4D method \cite{ren2023dreamgaussian4d}. \saura{Additionally, we evaluate a single-image-to-4D task on our dataset, with further analysis provided in the supplementary.} Baseline results are obtained using official GitHub implementations.}
+Thus, we establish the following baselines for quantitative comparison: For 4D baseline generation, we first generate videos from two frames and subsequently lift it to 4D using a Video-to-4D approach. (a) \textit{Baseline-I} employs a image based interpolation \cready{DreamMover \cite{shen2024dreammover} to generate keyframes} followed by \cite{xing2024dynamicrafter} to generate video fragments and then use a latest Video-to-4D method \cite{ren2025l4gm} (b) \textit{Baseline-II} utilizes latest video interpolation approach \cite{xing2024dynamicrafter} along with our temporal \cready{fragment generation} module for 2D interpolation and a recent \cready{Video-to-4D method \cite{xie2024sv4d}. (c) \textit{Baseline-III} is an improved version of Baseline I in two ways: first, it incorporates the output of our Temporal Fragment Hierarchy Module (Sec.
+3.2) for video generation and second, we replace L4GM \cite{ren2025l4gm} with a more recent video-to-4D model, SV4D \cite{xie2024sv4d} to lift the video to 4D.} } \saura{Additionally, we evaluate a single-image-to-4D task on our dataset, with further analysis provided in the supplementary.} Baseline results are obtained using official GitHub implementations.